implico/email-framework/README.md

     </table>

     <p>
-      Of course, you can use your own markup or easily create own Smarty plugins, like {h1}Header{/h1}.
+      Of course, you can use your own markup or easily create custom Smarty plugins, like {h1}Header{/h1}.
     </p>

   </body>